wengwanjiang/USDRL/README.md

 ```

 Test on Action Detection
-Please Refer to our detection [repo](https://github.com/JHang2020/Simple-Skeleton-Detection/tree/main) due to the difference of codebase.
+Please Refer to the detection [repo](https://github.com/JHang2020/Simple-Skeleton-Detection/tree/main) due to the difference of codebase.

 More streams can refer to **script/\*.sh**.